suchan5/Project-3/README.md

 * CSS3 - It was used to give design effects and style to the website.
 Also, media query was used for responsive design purpose.
 * JavaScript - It was used to make the website more dynamic and interactive.
 * Python + Flask - Python was used to build the database-backed Flask web application.
-* [MongoDB](https://www.mongodb.com) - non-relational database, MongoDB, was used for designing a database structure, and data was stored in MongoDB Atlas (Cloud)
+* [MongoDB](https://www.mongodb.com) - Non-relational database, MongoDB, was used for designing a database structure, and data was stored in MongoDB Atlas (Cloud)
-* [jQuery 3.5.0](https://jquery.com) - it was used to make it easier to use JavaScript.
+* [jQuery 3.5.0](https://jquery.com) - It was used to make it easier to use JavaScript.
-* [Bootstrap 4.4](https://getbootstrap.com) - it was used for structure and style for the website with responsive design for different media sizes.
+* [Bootstrap 4.4](https://getbootstrap.com) - It was used for structure and style for the website with responsive design for different media sizes.
-* [Font Awesome](https://fontawesome.com) - it was used for concise and intuitive design effect with using icons.
+* [Font Awesome](https://fontawesome.com) - It was used for concise and intuitive design effect with using icons.
-* [Cloudinary](https://cloudinary.com/) - it was used for image uploading function
+* [Cloudinary](https://cloudinary.com/) - It was used for image uploading function
-* [DISQUS](https) - it was used for commenting function
+* [DISQUS](https) - It was used for commenting function

 # Data Structure
 ![Dara Structure](static/img/ERD.png)